javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/01-recursion/article.md

   </li>
 </ul>

-There are 2 old contexts now and 1 currently running for `pow(2, 1)`.
+There are now 2 old contexts and 1 currently running context for `pow(2, 1)`.

 ### The exit